-- 1. A minimum of 36 hours of graduate credit must be completed.
-Colloquium (6930) and Proseminar (6940) do not count toward the 36 hours. - 2.
+- 1. A minimum of 33 hours of graduate credit must be completed.
+Colloquium (6930) and Proseminar (6940) do not count toward the 33 hours.
+At least 18 hours must be in Mathematics and 9 in Education with the remaining 6 elected in consultation with the advisors.
+As part of the elective 6 hours a student may write a paper in mathematics education or an expository paper in mathematics. - 2.
 The total graduate and undergraduate program must include the following: at least six hours of abstract algebra and/or linear algebra, six hours in geometry, statistics, probability and/or computer programming, three to six hours of analysis (beyond calculus), three hours of complex analysis and one course in logic and foundations. - 3.
 The student must pass comprehensive examinations in three of the areas of study of mathematics.
 The exact areas are to be arranged with the adviser. - 4.
 For information on the education course requirements, see the program description provided by the Judith Herb College of Education.